 Now put your band size with your cup size, and you’ve got a good place to start when shopping.
 Remember you might also need to try nearby cup sizes for a great fit!

 3. Still unsure?
 Seek out a pro.
-Many speciality bra shops and department stores have staff that are specially trained in bra measurement.
+Many specialty bra shops and department stores have staff that is specially trained in bra measurement.
 These women can also look at how a given bra is fitting you and tell you what adjustments to make for the best fit.
 They will also have ideas about which brands and bra styles will work best for your shape.

 4. Find a brand you like and stick with it.
 Once you’ve found a brand that gives you good support at the right price, check out their full collection.
 You may discover a strapless bra that feels just as good as your basic bra.

 5. Don’t be afraid to have fun.
 With breasts you love, you might dare to try bright colors, lacy details, or bold straps.
 You might even be tempted to show off a sweet bra detail with a top that reveals a little extra.
 Or keep it a figure-flattering secret that gives you a confidence boost each morning.

 6. Treat your bras with care.
 It’s a good idea to buy multiple bras so they’ll last longer: giving your bras a couple of days off each week can greatly extend their life.
 Launder according to the manufacturer’s directions or wash by hand for best results.

 Now that you know the basics of finding a great bra, go out and shop with confidence!